Company Open Classes

 Time: 10:00–11.15

-(Times may vary: please check our timetable of classes)
+(Times may vary: please check our calendar)

 Venue: ŻfinMalta Studios